 The wreath would also look beautiful with some of these bleached pinecones!

-Hang your wreath on the door and admire your handiwork.
+Hang your garden wreath on the door and admire your handiwork.
 It’s pretty stunning for a free wreath, right!?